forest-apps/forest-apps.github.io/content/hydro_modeller/_index.zh-cn.md

 Users can define the mesh size for the panel model in a cloud task.
 By enabling the "Include water plane" option, the water plane mesh will also be generated using the same mesh size, along with a triangular mesh for air gap analysis.

+Users can specify an email address to receive updates on task processing status.

 A cloud task can be submitted for processing once it is created using the context menu in the task grid.
 The processing details can be synchronized using the same function.

 <img title="a title" alt="Alt text" src="images/Snipaste_2024-09-14_16-28-57.png">